Math major and advanced courses FAQ

 Math 482 is a new math education section, with 225 + 255 as pre-requisites.
 The main focus will be on developing presentation and teaching skills.
 Students will also read pedagogy papers, discuss classroom case studies, there will be sessions on active learning, inclusive teaching, public speaking, etc. It will be offered for the first time in Fall 2024 - during the pilot run, enrollment will be limited to 12 students, selected through an application process during April registration.

 Pure math major allows all of the above options to count toward the senior requirement.
 The course will count toward the required number of math courses level 200+.
-Only one of these courses can be taken for credit.
+Math majors may only enroll in these courses for the purpose of fulfilling the senior requirement.

-What option should I choose toward the math major?
+What option should I choose toward the pure math major?

 For description of the options, see the first question in this section.